kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I don't like Belfast.
 I find it a very harsh environment.
 - I start volunteering with Childline and find out about trans ideology with regards to the sterilization and mutilation of children.
 I am utterly horrified!
 - I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore after serious sexual abuse, and I would believe that life would be easier that way.
+- I'm only onsite at Childline in Belfast for a short while before we have another covid lockdown and the NSPCC set up their systems so we can all work from home.
+- I end up volunteering for Childline online from home for about 2-5 years.
+- Criminal gangs of Dénia and North London attend every single counselling session I work.
-- I tentatively join Twitter at one point to keep abreast of what's going on, but I get scared and delete my account.
+- I tentatively join Twitter at one point in 2021 to keep up with the news around what's happening to children in the UK, but I get scared and delete my account.

 ### Targeted by online scammers